thesovereignrepo/The-Sovereign-Repository/05-Monero/UNDER-CONSTRUCTION/01-Beginner/Monero-Quick-Start-Guide.md

 If you use Feather Wallet or Monero GUI Wallet, these apps will download the Monero blockchain onto your computer.
 This is the simplest method if you don't need a mobile solution.

+Otherwise, a good plug-n-play node is the [Monero Nodo](https://moneronodo.com/).
+It should perform well for a decade, and it even has a built-in touch screen.

-Otherwise, you can self-host a node on an old laptop, mini-PC, or single-board computer by installing [PiNodeXMR](https://pinode.co.uk/).
+If you want a DIY solution, you can self-host a node on an old laptop, mini-PC, or single-board computer by installing [PiNodeXMR](https://pinode.co.uk/).
 It takes care of much of the hard technical work to get up and running, and you can follow along their [wiki](https://github.com/monero-ecosystem/PiNode-XMR/wiki/Manual#installing) on GitHub. *(After installing Ubuntu Server, follow [this](https://askubuntu.com/questions/1417938/ubuntu-does-not-use-full-disk-space-how-to-extend) post to allocate all of your available disk space to the operating system, or your disk will be full at 100 GB.)*

 If you don't want to wipe clean your existing computer, you can use [Monero Suite](https://monerosuite.org/) to create a Docker container instead.